laurashen/data-science-sequencing.github.io/lectures/lecture6.md

 During his PhD at Cornell, Stephen Turner and his collaborators used near-field scanning optical microscopy (NSOM) to observe what was happening within a microscopic well.
 The method involved taking a waveguide, heating it up and pulling it to a fine point, and drilling a subwavelength aperture.
 Turner and colleagues were able to see volumes as small as $$20*10^{-21}$$ liters, resulting in the invention of the _zero mode waveguide_ (ZMW).

 By attaching a polymerase to the bottom of the well and carefully tagging the dNTPs, one can observe a sequence of colored bursts of light from the nucleotides as they get incorporated.
-The polymerase is located at the bottom of the well where the electric field is expanding and the illumination was greatest.
+The polymerase is located where the electric field is expanding and the illumination was greatest.

 <div class="fig figcenter fighighlight">
   <img src="http://opfocus.org/content/v6/s3/opfocus_v6_s3_1_750.jpg" width="60%">